-Dormice are quite different to other mice.
+Dormice are quite different from other mice.
 Part of the Gliridae family, within which are about 20 other species, mostly occurring in Africa.
 All have big black eyes, soft fur and fluffy tails.

 Hazel (or Common) dormouse occurs throughout much of central Europe and as far north as Sweden.
 It is mainly found in southern England and Wales in the UK.
 They have been present in the UK since the last ice age.
 They are often found in woodlands with hazel, especially under coppicing regimes, as hazel is a favourite food.
 However, dormice have also been found in a range of different habitats including, scrub, hedgerows, culm grasslands, reedbeds and gardens.